tarantool/doc/doc/release/enterprise-changelog.rst

 Enterprise
 ^^^^^^^^^^

-*   Disabled audit log unless explicitly configured (:tarantool-ee-issue:`39`).
+*   Disabled audit log unless explicitly configured.
 Before this change, audit events were written to stderr if ``box.cfg.audit_log`` wasn't set.
 Now, audit log is disabled in this case.
-*   Disabled audit logging of replicated events (:tarantool-ee-issue:`59`).
+*   Disabled audit logging of replicated events.
 Now, replicated events (for example, user creation) are logged only on the origin, never on a replica.